Cosmian/cenclave-lib-sgx/README.md

 options:
-  -h, --help            show this help message and exit --host HOST           hostname of the server
+  -h, --help            show this help message and exit --host HOST           hostname of the server --client-certificate CLIENT_CERTIFICATE
-  --port PORT           port of the server
+                        For client certificate authentication (PEM encoded) --port PORT           port of the server
-  --subject SUBJECT     Subject as RFC 4514 string for the RA-TLS certificate --san SAN             Subject Alternative Name in the RA-TLS certificate --app-dir APP_DIR     path of the python web application --id ID               identifier of the application as UUID in RFC 4122 --plaincode           unencrypted python web application --timeout TIMEOUT     seconds before closing the configuration server --version             show program's version number and exit --debug               debug mode with more logging --ratls EXPIRATION_DATE
+  --subject SUBJECT     Subject as RFC 4514 string for the RA-TLS certificate --san SAN             Subject Alternative Name in the RA-TLS certificate --app-dir APP_DIR     path of the python web application --id ID               identifier of the application as UUID in RFC 4122 --timeout TIMEOUT     seconds before closing the configuration server --version             show program's version number and exit --debug               debug mode with more logging --ratls EXPIRATION_DATE
-                        generate a self-signed certificate for RA-TLS with a specific expiration date (Unix time)
-  --no-ssl              use HTTP without SSL --certificate CERTIFICATE_PATH
+                        generate a self-signed certificate for RA-TLS with a specific expiration date (Unix time) --no-ssl              use HTTP without SSL --certificate CERTIFICATE_PATH
                         custom certificate used for the SSL connection, private key must be sent through the configuration server
 ```